4 tips for making Professional Learning Communities successful in your school

 Time to give it a push down the PLC hill!

-This is a guest post written by Laura Steinbrink (@SteinbrinkLaura), author of the education blog Rockin’ the Boat.
+This is a guest article written by Laura Steinbrink (@SteinbrinkLaura), author of the education blog Rockin’ the Boat.
 Laura is a lead teacher and technology coach for the Plato R-V School District.
 Laura also serves as District Communications Director, Webmaster, Building Leadership Team Facilitator, Yearbook Adviser, and coaches two sports.
 She is a presenter and the author of a successful blog, Rockin’ The Boat, has co-authored a blog post with Ditch That Textbook author, Matt Miller, and guest blogged for Denis Sheeran, author of Instant Relevance.